 Aside from synthetic medications, GAD may also be treated with cognitive behavioral treatment (CBT) which targets physical symptoms and behavior.
 This is one of the most effective forms of psychological treatment.
 A positive outcome has also been observed with the Acceptance Commitment Therapy and mindfulness-based approaches.

-These type of therapies help patients change their relationship with their GAD symptoms.
+These types of therapies help patients change their relationship with their GAD symptoms.
 These are very effective and help anyone burdened with GAD to understand the nature of their anxiety; to be stronger in the presence of anxiety, and be able to make independent choices amidst anxiety.

 Psychological treatments are as effective as medications.
 These just vary between different patients as GAD is a case-to-case basis.
 When you have CareClinic, it is easy to jot down the information you learn from your specialist.
 Once you have input your moods, symptoms, and triggers, that data will be stored in the app.
 On your next visit to the clinic, be sure to print a copy so that your doctor can accurately create treatment options for you.